 To ensure that no other community would have to face a toxic health threat alone, Lois founded the Center for Health, Environment & Justice in 1981 (then called the Citizens Clearinghouse for Hazardous Waste).
 The core of CHEJ’s mission has always been to prevent harm to human health by providing technical and organizing support to individuals and communities facing a toxic hazard.

-CHEJ has a long histroy of being at the forefront of national environmental initiatives.
+CHEJ has a long history of being at the forefront of national environmental initiatives.
 Known to many as the Mother of the Superfund, Lois’ experience at Love Canal woke up the nation to the seriousness of chemical pollution and led to the passage of federal legislation to fund the cleanup of similarly contaminated communities.

 CHEJ was the key grassroots organizing institution in the fight for the iconic federal “Right to Know” policy, which ensures that workers and communities are informed and educated about possible chemical exposures in their daily lives.
 Leaders from CHEJ spearheaded the far-reaching McDonald’s Styrofoam boycott, leading to the company’s phasing-out of polystyrene products.

-Today, CHEJ continues to serve as a lifeline to local organizations to confront immediate threats to their families and improved the public’s awareness of slipshod and dangerous industry practices.
+Today, CHEJ continues to serve as a lifeline to local organizations to confront immediate threats to their families and improve the public’s awareness of slipshod and dangerous industry practices.
 We are working as well to build clean, green and healthy communities—centers of opportunity with good schools, affordable medical care, accessible public transportation, and plenty of livable wage jobs.
 This comprehensive vision is the culmination of our decades of work—continuing to fight against local environmental dangers while also building healthy, flourishing communities.